Navigating Storms: An Investment Advisor's Encounter with Hurricane Michael

 With a hurricane, you have plenty of warning to get out safely.
 But when the market drops, it often comes like a tornado with little or no time to avoid the path of danger.
 The best course of action is to plan in advance how to shelter from such storms.
 The same goes for investments.
 When I prepare investment plans, that’s the exact reason I rely so heavily on various risk analysis methods.
 There should be no surprises in losses from improperly allocated investments.

 But, for those prone to speculation, or trying to ‘time the market’, a 5% drop could be seen as an imminent more significant market drop, or even a recession.
-Here are some key FACTS to consider:
+Yet, it wasn't until February of 2020 that a rapid market decline began, as a result of the Covid-19 epidemic.
+While we now know the recovery came quickly and the markets soon reached new highs, there was a long period of volatility.

 Look, I don’t know the future any better than the other so-called ‘experts’.
 What we all know is the stock market goes up and it goes down in cycles.
 Just like storms come and go.
 My advice is to be prepared before the storms come, no matter when they come or how bad they might end up being.
 The best course of action is to have a tested plan that’s built to weather whatever storm may come.

 So, how do you prepare in advance against market-based threats to your investment portfolio?
 If you’re concerned about this, it may be a sign you are either facing more risk than you are comfortable with, or you may not know exactly how much risk exposure you currently have!
-A tech-savvy investment advisor can utilize advanced computer algorithms to calculate the risk with current holdings and compare against an individual’s comfort level.
-This may lead to a more appropriate allocation of investments that may better weather market downturns.
+New technology in investment advisor tools may lead to a more appropriate allocation of investments that may better weather market downturns.
 Other times, with a longer investment time horizon, the analysis may reveal pursuing higher long-term gains might make more sense.
 It comes down to building a financial foundation that is computer stress tested against various scenarios to predict desired outcomes with a greater than 90% accuracy.

 I learned the importance of preparation and a philosophy of preparing a foundation that’s built to stand up to extreme weather challenges.
 After the storm had passed we heard the news of the devastation and huge swaths of structures reduced to rubble.
 Yet, we found out our beach condo we had left was still standing strong.
 It was definitely built to weather the storm and just as the builders had prepared for the worst, we were smart enough to heed the warning signs and get out.
 And just like the official warned to get out and come back alive, we can’t wait to return to the beautiful beaches of Panama City Beach and enjoy sunnier days!